moodlabeler/mood-labeling-movies/README.md

 # mood-labeling-movies
-Prototype for labeling movies based on their movie subtitles using Natural Language Processing
+Prototype for labeling movies based on their movie subtitles using a Naive Bayes Classifier